A Perfect Murder

-A Perfect Murder is a 1998 American crime thriller film directed by Andrew Davis and starring Michael Douglas, Gwyneth Paltrow, and Viggo Mortensen.
-It is a remake of Alfred Hitchcock's 1954 film Dial M for Murder, though the characters' names have been changed and much of the plot has been rewritten and altered from its original form.
-Loosely based on the play by Frederick Knott, the screenplay was written by Patrick Smith Kelly.
+A Perfect Murder is a 1998 American crime thriller film directed by Andrew Davis and written by Patrick Smith Kelly.
+It stars Michael Douglas, Gwyneth Paltrow, and Viggo Mortensen.
+It is a remake of the 1954 film Dial M for Murder.

 Plot

 Wall Street trader Steven Taylor is married to the much younger Emily.
 Meanwhile, a smitten Emily is having an affair with artist David Shaw, for whom she considers leaving Steven.
-Steven arrives at David's art studio the next day.
-Steven not only knows about the affair, but has carefully researched David's past.
+One day, Steven arrives at David's art studio.
+Steven not only knows about the affair, but has researched David's past.
 His real identity is Winston Lagrange, an ex-convict who cons rich women.
-Pointing out that he can easily send him back to prison, Steven instead recruits David into murdering Emily for $500,000.
+Pointing out that he can easily send him back to prison, Steven recruits David into murdering Emily for $500,000, paying him $100,000 in advance.

 Steven takes Emily's housekey and hides it outside the service entrance to their lavish Manhattan co-op apartment.
 David is to use the key to enter the apartment, kill her, and make it look like a robbery gone bad.
 At his weekly card game, Steven takes a break and uses his cellphone to make a call to an automated bank system, confirming his alibi, while using a second phone to call Emily.
 Emily answers in the kitchen and is attacked by a masked assailant, but stabs him in the neck with a meat thermometer.
-Steven returns, but finds the assailant's body.
-He takes the key from the body, puts it back on Emily's keychain, damages the service entrance door, and plants a screwdriver on the assailant.
+Steven returns and finds the assailant's body.
+He takes the key from the body, puts it back on Emily's keychain and damages the service entrance door with a screwdriver, which he plants on the assailant.
 The NYPD arrives, led by Detective Moe Karaman.
 They remove the assailant's mask, but the body is not David's.

+The next day, Steven contacts David, who tells him that he hired someone he knows from his time in prison to commit the murder, as he didn't think he could do it.

+Emily notices that the key on her ring does not fit the lock.
+Feeling suspicious, she confides in her friend that Steven would have inherited her whole $100 million fortune had she been killed.
+She quietly makes inquiries and learns that Steven's extremely risky margin trades on the stock market are unraveling.
+If he is unable to find enough money to cover the balance urgently, both Steven's finances and his credit will be completely wiped out.
+From Detective Karaman, Emily learns that no housekey was found on the assailant's body.